Virgil (bucking horse): Career

-In 2018, multi-world-champion bareback bronc rider Kaycee Feild rode Virgil at the American Rodeo in Arlington, Texas.
+In 2018, multi-time PRCA world champion bareback bronc rider Kaycee Feild rode Virgil at the American Rodeo in Arlington, Texas.
 He rode Virgil to a winning round and a check for $433,333.

-Richie Campion made a winning ride on Virgil at the Ponoka Stampede.
+Richie Champion made a winning ride on Virgil at the Ponoka Stampede.
 He also made a winning ride at the 2017 Calgary Stampede.
-"We've all walked up there and been like, "Alright, gimme the grey,'" said Campion of the award-winning horse.
+"We've all walked up there and been like, "Alright, gimme the grey,'" said Champion of the award-winning horse.
 "To reach in there and (draw him) … just … thank you, God.
 It's just crazy, you know?
 There's no rhyme or reason to snag him out of there.
 I'm a firm believer you draw what you're supposed to get on.
 I've been lucky to get on Virgil every time."
 He rode Virgil for 92.5 points, beating the next rider's score of 92 points.

 At one NFR, in the 3rd round, Tim O'Connell was waiting a bit anxiously for his turn to ride Virgil.
 He had prepared to the best of his ability.
 After the ride was over, the score was 91.5 points.
-The scoreboard lit up a 90 point score for the fifth time.
+The scoreboard lit up a 91.5 point score for the fifth time in the history of the NFR.
 Bobby Mote was the last to do it.
 Twice, in 2008.
 "A world champion on a world champion at the NFR," Tim noted.
 "That's hard to top, especially when it works out the way it did."